-Amanda trained as a contemporary dancer at the Laban Centre for Movement and Dance, but after a riding accident turned her attention to the healing arts, qualifying in Massage and Aromatherapy.
+Amanda Denton trained as a contemporary dancer at the Laban Centre for Movement and Dance, but, after a riding accident, turned her attention to the healing arts, qualifying in Massage and Aromatherapy.
 The discovery of yoga enabled her to come to terms with her injury both mentally and physically.

 Amanda became a senior registered yoga with (SYT) with Yoga Alliance in 2013 and assisted on the Light Centre Teacher Training with Stewart Gilchrist (200hr) in 2014 and 2015.